 Military Funeral Honors with Escort

-Those military members who obtained the grade of E-9, CW-4 and CW-5, and O-4 and above or service members, regardless of rank who receive the Medal of Honor, who were prisoners of war (POWs) or who were killed in action, may receive military funeral honors with funeral escorts provided by the decedent's branch of service.
+Those military members who attained the grade of E-9, CW-4 and CW-5, and O-4 and above, or service members regardless of rank who receive the Medal of Honor, who were prisoners of war (POWs) or who were killed in action, may receive military funeral honors with funeral escort provided by the decedent's branch of service.
 The cemetery staff will make arrangements for military funeral honors when requested by the next of kin.
 A military chaplain may also be requested.

 The elements of military funeral honors with escort include:

 - A firing party